The Flu Vaccine: Questions and Answers

 How effective is the flu vaccine?The effectiveness of the flu vaccine depends on the match between the flu vaccine and the types of flu viruses that are circulating.
 If there is a good match, the flu vaccine is usually over 60% effective in healthy adults.
 Flu vaccine is generally somewhat less effective in elderly persons and very young children, but vaccination can still prevent serious complications.
 The flu vaccine is more effective in healthy people, and it is important for healthy people to receive the flu shot to protect people close to them who may not be healthy.

 Is the flu vaccination safe?

 Yes, the flu vaccination is very safe.
-The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) hold vaccines to the highest safety standards.
+CDC and the Food and Drug Administration (FDA) hold vaccines to the highest safety standards.
 Flu vaccines have been given to hundreds of millions of people and have been made the same way for decades.